-There are four core units and a choice of optional units, which can be taken at Bristol, UWE, Bath or Exeter.
+There are five core units, two of which are shared with students from our SWDTP partners.
+You are able to choose from a wide range of optional units, which can be taken at Bristol, UWE, Bath or Exeter.
 Self-funded students will be required to pay for any required travel to other institutions for optional units, while ESRC-funded students may choose to use their research training support grant fund.

-Over the summer you will complete a research-based dissertation of up to 15,000 words, individually supervised by a member of staff from one of the centres in the school.
+Over the summer you will complete a research-based dissertation of up to 15,000 words, individually supervised by a member of staff from one of the research centres in the School for Policy Studies.

 Visit our programme catalogue for full details of the structure and unit content for our MRes in Health and Wellbeing.